lionheart/pinboard.py/README.rst

 Command-Line
 ------------

 In addition to providing full Python-level support for the Pinboard API, pinboard.py also comes bundled with a handy command-line utility called "pinboard".
 Just type "pinboard -h" for a full list of supported commands.
+To get started, type "pinboard login" and have your API token ready.

+All of the commands pre-process the output into a Python object.
+If you would like to shoot the raw response data to stdout, just pass "--raw" before the subcommand (e.g., "pinboard --raw bookmarks").
+You can then pipe that data into any program that parses JSON.

 License
 -------